Navigation

 --force | Overwrite existing config without asking. |

-The generated config uses the two default locations loc_us_east and loc_eu_central and the frequency you choose.
+The generated config uses a single default location (loc_us_east) and the frequency you choose.
+Free-tier accounts support one location per check; edit the file to add more locations on a paid plan.
 HTTP monitors get a starter status_code: 200 assertion; browser monitors get a ./monitors/<name>.ts script stub placeholder; MCP monitors just get the endpoint URL.

 yorker deploy